marcelotduarte/cx_Freeze/doc/src/setup_script.rst

        package is searched
    * - .. option:: target_name
-     - the name of the target executable; the default value is the name of the script; the extension is optional (automatically added on Windows);
-       support for names with version; if specified a pathname, raise an error.
+     - the name of the target executable; the default value is the name of the script; it is recommended to NOT use an extension (automatically added on Windows); target_name with version is supported; if specified a pathname, raise an error.
    * - .. option:: icon
      - name of icon which should be included in the executable itself on Windows or placed in the target directory for other platforms